What is Kubernetes?

 Kubernetes is an open-source orchestration software for deploying, managing and scaling containers

-Modern applications are increasingly built using containers – microservices packaged with their dependencies and configurations.
-Kubernetes, or k8s for short, is an open-source software for deploying and managing those containers at scale.
-With Kubernetes, you can build, deliver and scale containerised apps faster.Explore Kubernetes with this simple learning path
+Modern applications are increasingly built using containers, which are microservices packaged with their dependencies and configurations.
+Kubernetes (pronounced “koo-ber-net-ees”) is open-source software for deploying and managing those containers at scale – and it’s also the Greek word for the helmsmen of a ship or a pilot.
+Build, deliver and scale containerised apps faster with Kubernetes, sometimes referred to as “k8s” or “k-eights”.Explore Kubernetes with this simple learning path

 How Kubernetes works